 - estrogen depletion

-- hypercholesterolemia (a condition characterized by high levels of blood cholesterol)
+- hypercholesterolemia, a condition characterized by high levels of blood cholesterol

-- severe hypothyroidism (an underactive thyroid gland)
+- severe hypothyroidism, or an underactive thyroid gland

 - uncontrolled diabetes